HellCreator/ml_project_music_instrument/README.md

 make download_dataset
 8. unpack dataset
 python unpackdataset.py  (use 'python3' instead of 'python' if recently installed python or using latest version)
+9. Process dataset (resampling cut into chunks convert into mfcc spectrograms) make process_dataset
+10. split it into 3 datasets (will delete previous datasets) make split_chunks

 Additional commands
 clean dataset folder